tfausten/tfdatalab/content/about.md

 This project is a learning experience for me in making and maintaining a statical website, as well as R and statistical analyses.
 While I will try to present interesting analyses and code examples, the contents should be taken with a grain of salt, as I have little experience in the matters I deal with here.

-The site is hosted by Netlify under a free subdomain, kindly provided by the [Rbind](https://github.com/rbind) community.
+The site is hosted by Netlify under a subdomain kindly provided by the [Rbind](https://github.com/rbind) community.